 During the weeks we have the possibility to take on volunteers to help out with the maintenance on the ship.
 The volunteers needs to be here for a whole week (Monday to Friday) in order to get proper knowledge to achieve work on the ship.
 When being here as a volunteer we provide working pants, a bussarong, coffee and lunch.
 The volunteer needs to bring additional clothes depending on the weather.
 We also have the possibility for volunteers to sleep on board the ship.
 In that case the volunteer also needs to bring bed sheets, towels ect, and organise for breakfast and dinner.

 The working hours are from 08.00-16.00 and include two coffee breaks and a lunch break.

-During the planned working weekends, we work Saturday 08-16 and Sunday 08-15.
+During working weekends, we work Saturday 08-16 and Sunday 08-15.
 There is the possibility to sleep on board the ship and we offer lunch and dinner for free on Saturdays, and breakfast and lunch on Sundays.